scverse/rapids_singlecell/README.md

 * transform `cunnData` object to `AnnData` object

 ### scanpy_gpu_funcs
-`scanpy_gpu_funcs` are functions that are wrap to directly interface with an `AnnData` object and replace the scanpy counterpart by running on the GPU.
+`scanpy_gpu_funcs` are functions that are written to directly work with an `AnnData` object and replace the scanpy counterpart by running on the GPU.
 Scanpy already supports GPU versions of `pp.neighbors` and `tl.umap` using rapids.
 `scanpy_gpu_funcs` includes functions for:
 * PCA
 * Leiden Clustering